 Looks delicious, doesn't it?
 Well, it was.

-After the fish came the meat – duck leg with truffle puree and asparagus – and then came the surprise of the evening…
+After the fish came the meat (no photo because I couldn't help myself and ate it all straight away) – duck leg with truffle puree and asparagus – and then came the surprise of the evening…

 Suddenly a waitress stood next to me, holding a spoon with a little red ball on it.
 She told me to put the ball in my mouth in one piece, which I did, and then it happened…